-Following its success, the programme has been extended.
-Since 2017, when this work began, we have seen great change in the inclusion, involvement and progress of children with disabilities in the schools we work with.
-Between 2017 and 2018, we saw a 13% increase in the enrollment of children with disabilities into mainstream schools.
-These are children who were not going to school otherwise.
+Following its success, the programme was extended.
+Since 2017, when the project began, we have seen great changes in the inclusion, integration and progress of disabled children in the schools where we work.
+Between 2017 and 2018, we saw a 13% increase in the enrolment of children with disabilities into mainstream schools.
+These are children who were not going to school.

-To achieve these goals, in 2019 we are:
+To achieve these goals, in 2021 and beyond we are:

-In 2019 we need to raise £50,000 to run this programme.
-Can you help us?
+For the new three-year project starting in 2021, we need to raise £90,000 to run this programme.
+Can you partner with us?

 In Uganda, disabled children face an uncertain future.
 The discrimination that disabled children and their families face is rooted in negative beliefs and stigma that disability is a curse and that having a disabled child means the family must have done something wrong.
 Disabled children become invisible, often hidden away at home and kept out of sight.
 These attitudes trigger a vicious cycle that limits the opportunities and agency of disabled children and denies them of their basic human rights.

 Education is the best investment you can give to any child.
 Yet in Uganda 91% of disabled children do not go to school.
 Those who do have to deal with bullying and discrimination and teachers lack knowledge on how to adjust for the different learning or support needs of disabled children.
 Despite the government’s efforts through domestic legislation, policy and international commitments like the Sustainable Development Goals to integrate disabled children into schools, they remain one of the most vulnerable groups in society who face multiple barriers to education and employment.